 The most interesting story about the green stamp though is the fact that a slighlty different version of it appeared later on in the philatelic market.
+In the SICP Journal 109 from October 1991 Klewitz states that the second version was issued on July 7th 1960 but no official release publication has ever been found.
 The publication of this changed stamp design was not reported by Xunhasaba and it is not included in the Vietnamese stamp catalogue.
 In this version, the invalid badge on the top left shows the star and the grain heads in the same green-grey color as the laurel leaf below the badge.
 In the first print, these were left white.
 Here is the exceedingly rare mint copy (only 3 mint stamp are known to date).

 Detailed scan of the affected area:

 Based on the editors personal daily observation of the international stamp market (E-Bay, Delcampe, Private Auctions) virtually all existing copies of this stamp variety are offered cancelled to order.
 In that state (CTO), the stamp is only slightly rarer than the original version with the white symbol and hence mass market material.
 Michel catalogues the revised design as M3 II but only lists prices for mint and postally used copies (€60/€150).
 CTO cancels are not listed for this stamp, though that would make a lot of sense so that less discerning collectors do not end overpaying for a CTO version that is at most worth $2.
 As we all know, dealers are known to use the highest price in any catalogue regardless if the stamp acually qualifies for such price.